Global solutions of the gravity-capillary water-wave system in three dimensions: Introduction

 The point of both \eqref{waz9} and \eqref{waz9.1} is that in the resonant region for the cubic integral we have that $\nabla_{\xi}\widetilde{\Phi}(\xi,\eta,\sigma)=0$.
 We call them {\it{slow propagation of iterated resonances}} properties; as a consequence the resulting function is essentially supported when $|x|\ll 2^m$, using the approximate finite speed of propagation.
 This gain is reflected in the factor $2^j$ in \eqref{waz6}.

 We remark that the analogous property for quadratic resonances

 fails.
 In fact, in our case $|\nabla_{\xi}{\Phi}(\xi,\eta)|\approx 1$ on the space-time resonant set.

 In proving \eqref{waz0}, there are, of course, many cases to consider.
 The full proof covers sections \ref{partialt} and \ref{Sec:Z1Norm}.
 The type of arguments presented above are typical in the proof: we decompose our profiles in space and frequency, localize to small sets in the frequency space, keeping track in particular of the special frequencies of size $\gamma_0,\gamma_1,\gamma_1/2,2\gamma_0$, use integration by parts in $\xi$ to control the location of the output, and use multilinear H\"{o}lder-type estimates to bound $L^2$ norms.
+We remark that the dispersive analysis in the $Z$ norm is much more involved in this paper than in the earlier papers mentioned above.